-Columbia University's Implementation Plan and all supporting documentation are made available on the Community Services Webpage at http://manhattanville.columbia.edu/community/benefits-and-amenities.
+Columbia University's Implementation Plan and all supporting documentation are made available on the Columbia Neighbors Webpage at https://neighbors.columbia.edu/content/community-commitments.

-Manhattanville in West Harlem Implementation Plan Report October 15, 2019 Submission
+Manhattanville in West Harlem Implementation Plan Report October 15, 2020 Submission

 EOC Checklist for Obligation 5.07(c)(xiv):

 Please check to verify EOC items submitted for review.

-1. Copy of letter of commitment from Teachers College to NYC Department of Education

-2. Copy of letter of resolution from WHDC with Teachers College

-3. Record of payments
+1. Copy of letter of commitment from Teachers College to NYC Department of Education 2.
+Copy of letter of resolution from WHDC with Teachers College 3.
+Record of payments

 4. Link to Teachers College Community School website

 5. Copy of annual reports provided by TC, when available

 Monitor's Notes / Comments:

 Status: Please check to indicate the status of Obligation 5.07(c)(xiv):

 ☐ In Compliance

 ☐ In Progress

 ☐ Not In Compliance

 □ Not Triggered